Internet-Draft Multipath QUIC November 2024

 Path Identifier:

-An endpoint sends a MP_RETIRE_CONNECTION_ID frame (type=0x15228c0a) instead of RETIRE_CONNECTION_ID frame to indicate that it will no longer use a connection ID that was issued by its peer.
-This includes the connection ID provided during the handshake.
-Sending a MP_RETIRE_CONNECTION_ID frame also serves as a request to the peer to send additional connection IDs for future use, unless the path specified by Path Identifier has been abandoned.
-New connection IDs can be delivered to a peer using the MP_NEW_CONNECTION_ID frame (Section 9.5).
+The PATH_RETIRE_CONNECTION_ID frame (type=0x15228c0a) is an extension of the RETIRE_CONNECTION_ID frame specified in Section 19.16 of [QUIC-TRANSPORT].
+It is used to indicate that it will no longer use a connection ID for a specific path that was issued by its peer.
+To retire the connection ID used during the handshake on the initial path, Path ID 0 is used.
+Sending a PATH_RETIRE_CONNECTION_ID frame also serves as a request to the peer to send additional connection IDs for this path (see also Section 5.1 of [QUIC-TRANSPORT]), unless the path specified by the Path ID has been abandoned.
+New path-specific connection IDs can be delivered to a peer using the PATH_NEW_CONNECTION_ID frame (see Section 7.4).

-MP_RETIRE_CONNECTION_ID frames are formatted as shown in Figure 10.
+PATH_RETIRE_CONNECTION_ID frames are formatted as shown in Figure 8.

 Path Identifier (i),